tmtsoftware/osw-examples/docs/src/main/paradox/lscs/LSCSHcd.md

 notifies the com1Response TestProbe when the command completes.

 Then a `SegComMonitor` is created with a test command and the list of 492 segments.
 It is then started, which causes the command to be sent to all the segments.
-Then the test code waits for the Compleiton message.
+Then the test code waits for the Completion message.
 Once received as a precaution it waits to see if any other messages arrive, then shutsdown all the segment connections and quits.

 Scala